hubertusanton/silverstripe-seo/README.md

 The fields for meta data in pages will be moved to a SEO part by this module.
 This is done for giving a realtime preview on the google search result of the page.

+In seo.yml config file you can specify which classes will use the module.

 ## Screenshots